aetilley/pcfg/README.txt

 In practice however, most data that we do obtain in UNIV_PCFG format will have come from some sort of "counts file" at some point in its creation by way of MLE parameter estimates.

 See derivation_example.txt for a simple example of how a counts file might be generated.
-Whatever the details...at some point after we obtained a training corpus, since it is not enought to hae a raw training corpus
+Whatever the details...at some point after we obtained a training corpus, since it is not enought to have a raw training corpus

 (1) a choice must be made about legal rules; we can call the subset of allowable rules the *signature* of the PCFG (consider for instance the CNF restrictions).